LOGOS: LLM-driven End-to-End Grounded Theory Development and Schema Induction for Qualitative Research: Method

-For each cluster, we construct a pairwise cosine similarity matrix for the codes.
+For each cluster, we construct an upper triangle pairwise cosine similarity matrix containing all $\frac{n(n-1)}{2}$ unique pairs.
+This leverages the symmetry of cosine similarity, where the similarity between $(A,B)$ is equal to that between $(B,A)$.
 From the matrix, we keep only entries scoring between the interval $[0.5, 0.90]$, and then select the top $10\%$ ranking entries from the filtered set.
 Finally, we apply the distilled model to the filtered pairs.
 The rest are automatically treated as \textit{orthognal}.
 With this approach, we reduce the infeasible corpus-level $O(n^2)$ computation cost to cluster-size level $O(m^2)$, where $m << n$.

 \paragraph{Step 5 - Graph Construction.} With the code pair relationships obtained from the previous step, we construct a hierarchical code graph.
-Starting from an empty matrix with codebook size by codebook size, we iteratively add code pair relationships into the graph.
+Starting from an empty matrix\footnote{This matrix is distinct from the cosine similarity matrix in \textbf{Step 4}; it instead models the four pairwise relationships as classified by the NLI classifier.} with codebook size by codebook size, we iteratively add code pair relationships into the graph.
 For each relation we add, we also actively \textit{infer} all possible relationships from the existing ones based on 2 inference rules: (1) transitivity rule - from $A \xrightarrow{} B$ and $B \xrightarrow{} C$, we can infer $A \xrightarrow{} C$; (2) equivalence rule - from $X \leftrightarrow Y$ and $Y \leftrightarrow Z$ we can infer $X \leftrightarrow Z$.
 To implement the active inference, we maintain a queue and carry breadth-first-search (BFS), popping the leading node each time and apply the two deduction rules and add its relatives into the queue.
 In realistic running, it is possible that the code pair relation classification label conflicts with the infered label.
 We resolve any conflicts by the deduction-first principle, produced by our inference engine over the classification results.
 If two deduction results conflicts, then we keep the deduction result from the previous round.

 \paragraph{Step 6 - Codebook Clean-Up.} After we get the classification result, we perform the following cleanup for the previous dirty codebook: (1) First, we \textit{merge} all of the "mutual" pairs by replacing all the pairs in the group with the one with the highest-score